Patriots close in on AFC top seed with 41-3 win over Jets

 He was replaced by backup Ryan Fitzpatrick, but it did little to improve New York's fortunes on offense.

 For the game, the Jets finished with 239 total yards and were 1 for 11 on third down.
 Petty was 0 for 3 passing before his injury with an interception.
 Fitzpatrick finished 8 for 21 for 136 yards and two interceptions.
-Receiver Brandon Marshall also left the game in the third quarter with a hip injury.
+Receiver Brandon Marshall also left the game in the third quarter with a left hip injury.

 New England turned each of New York's three first-half turnovers into points.